This post may contain affiliate links. Please see the policies page for more information.

 Step 5 – Cook the Vegan “Chicken”

 Add the wrapped dough to a pressure cooker along with water and steam for 15 minutes.
 After 15 minutes, flip the wrapped dough over and steam for another 15 minutes.

 Note: If your pressure cooker comes with a steam basket, use that when steaming the wrapped dough.
 If your pressure cooker does not come with a steam basket, place the wrapped dough on the bottom of the inside barrel of the pressure cooker and steam.

 When the “chicken” is done cooking, let it sit at room temperature until cooled.
-Next, add the “chicken” to an airtight container and place it in the fridge to chill for an additional 4 to 6 hours or overnight.
+Next, remove the aluminum foil wrapping and place the “chicken” in an airtight container in the fridge.
+Chill for 4 to 6 hours or overnight.
 When the “chicken” is done chilling remove it from the fridge and pull it apart with your hands to create “chicken” shreds or cut it up into whatever shape you’d like.

 How to Use This Vegan “Chicken”

 Use this vegan “chicken” in the same way you would use regular chicken.
 You can batter and fry it, cook it in sauce, add it to soup, and much more!
 Below is an example of how I used this vegan “chicken” after pulling it apart.
 I added it to a sriracha maple sauce and cooked it until the sauce had thickened, then I served it alongside some quinoa and steamed broccoli!